AtharvTarte/Learning-GIT-1/README.md

 # Learning-Git-1
-This is my repo of Learning-GIT
+This is my first repo of Learning-GIT